-Ideally, you get all your magnesium via food, but even when eating “healthily” it’s difficult to take in sufficient amounts of magnesium on a daily basis (ideally around 350 to 500 mg per day).
+Ideally, you get all your magnesium via food, but even when eating “healthily” it’s very difficult to take in sufficient amounts of magnesium on a daily basis (ideally around 350 to 500 mg per day).
 Therefore, it’s recommended to also take magnesium supplements, especially given the importance of this mineral for health and longevity.

 However, most magnesium supplements are not ideal.
 There exist different forms of magnesium.

 Most supplements use the magnesium oxide form.
 This is not an ideal form.
 Firstly, magnesium oxide has significant laxative effects.
-In fact, magnesium oxide was used in earlier times as a laxative.
+In fact, in earlier times magnesium oxide was used as a laxative.